What Is a Methylmalonic Acid Test?

 When Is the Test Ordered?

-- gait abnormalities (abnormal walking, part of a standard neurological examination)
+abnormalities (abnormal walking, usually measured during a standard

-(yellowing of the skin or eyes, often seen in people with liver diseases)
+(yellowing of the skin or eyes, often seen in people with liver disease)

 Preparation for the Test

-No specific preparation is needed for the MMA test.
+specific preparation is needed for the methylmalonic acid test.

 How Is the Test Administered?